-Alter stored procedure in SQL Server
+Alter Stored Procedure in SQL Server

-So, the CREATE PROCEDURE and ALTER PROCEDURE statement works in the same manner.
-The main difference between them is the CREATE PROCEDURE statement is used for the new procedures, while ALTER PROCEDURE statement works for existing procedures.
+So, the CREATE PROCEDURE and ALTER PROCEDURE statements work in the same manner.
+The main difference between them is that the CREATE PROCEDURE statement is used for new procedures, while the ALTER PROCEDURE statement works for existing procedures.

 ALTER { PROC | PROCEDURE } [schema_name.] procedure_name [ ; number ]